scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** psychic

 You whisper eldritch words into a creatures mind, causing it to panic.
 Make a spellcasting roll against the creatures Intelligence save.
 On success the creature takes a wound and a wound die of psychic damage, immediately fleeing on a critical.
-While fleeing the creature, if able, moves 1 tile per remaining AP up to their move speed, avoiding dangerous terrain if possible.
+While fleeing the creature, if able, moves 1 tile per remaining AP avoiding dangerous terrain if possible.

-Regardless of success the creature is distracted by the whispers and cannot make opportunity attacks this turn.

-Add an enhanced die for every level cast above 1st.
+You may target an extra creature for every level cast above 1st.